grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 and there we go - we have successfully triangulated the addition function.
 Now, I understand that it must have felt extremely over-the-top for you to derive an obvious addition this way.
 Remember I did this exercise only to show you the mechanics, not to provide a solid case for triangulation usefulness.

-TODO TODO TODO TODO TODO TODO TODO TODO

-# Example 2 - LED display
+### Example 2 - LED display

 I don't blame you if the first example did little to convince you that triangulation can be useful.
 After all, that was calculating a sum of two integers!
 The next example is going to be something less obvious.
-I would like to warn you, however, that I will take my time to describe the problem and to show you part of the solution, so if you have enough of trisangulation already, just skip this example and get back to it later.
+I would like to warn you, however, that I will take my time to describe the problem and will show you only part of the solution, so if you have enough of triangulation already, just skip this example and get back to it later.

 Now that we're through with the disclaimer, here goes the description.

-Imagine we need to write a class that produced a 7-segment LED display ASCII art.
-In real life, such displays are used to display numbers:
+Imagine we need to write a class that produces a 7-segment LED display ASCII art.
+In real life, such displays are used to display digits:

 ![A 7-segment LED display mockup](images/7SegmentDisplay.PNG)

-An example of an ASCII art that is expected from us looks like this:
+An example of an ASCII art that is expected from our class looks like this:

 ```
 .-.